jimburton/M269/tutorials/practice-block-two/README.md

 	Now we can call these methods just by putting brackets after their name, e.g. `n1_dob_func()`.
 After making these changes the tests `test_sort_fullname` and `test_sort_dob` should pass.

-	(NB: in the function `sort_o_pred` which is written for you, we need to convert `o_pred` from a comparator function to a simple selector function like the ones we've used so far, e.g. `Person.fullname`.
-This is the reason for the use of the `comp_to_key` function.)

 5. Another common way to modify sorting functions is by supplying a *comparator function*.
 This is a function that takes two objects,